benhodeda/dj-logger/README.md

     //some asyn code that return a promise
 }

-logger.measurePromise('myMeasure', f1, true);
+logger.measure('myMeasure', f1, "f1 measure").then((result) => console.log(`f1 result is ${result}`));
 //more code...
 logger.logMeasurements('my message');
 ```

-This code executes the same way as function measuring, except measurePromise also return a promise containing f1 result.
+This code executes the same way as function measuring, except when getting a promise as the second parameter, measure's return value is a promise containing f1 result.
 You can do number of promise measures with the same name, it will act the same as number of function measures with the same name.